texfaq/texfaq.github.io/FAQ-alternatives.md

 is not involved.
 Speedata Publisher is particularly well-suited to some areas in which TeX is less successful, for example more image-rich documents.

+### Lout

+[Lout](https://savannah.nongnu.org/projects/lout/) is a batch document formatter invented by Jeffrey H. Kingston.
+It reads a high-level description of a document similar in style to LaTeX Lout copies some of its formatting algorithms from TeX but uses a high-level functional programming language, instead of a macro language as its customisation language.
+Lout has never had the user base of LaTeX, but is still maintained and was released around the same time as LaTeX2e in the early 1990's.

+### troff/nroff/groff

+[groff](https://www.gnu.org/software/groff/) The \*roff family of typesetters pre-date TeX and influenced its design.
+They have always been distributed as part of Unix and Unix-like systems such as linux.
+Most notably **man** pages are typeset with this system.

 ## Historical projects

 ### The ANT typesetting system